ml-tuw/ml-tuw.github.io/teaching/sose23/msc_topics/topics_mt/online_learning.md

 - weighed majority and Littlestone dimension (Littlestone and Warmuth.
 "The weighted majority algorithm."
 Information and computation 1994 **and** Littlestone "Learning quickly when irrelevant attributes abound: A new linear-threshold algorithm."
 Machine Learning 1988).
 - online (sub-)gradient descent (chapter 2-4 of "A modern introduction to online learning", Francesco Orabona, 2020)
 - bandits and expert advice (introduction and chapter 1,5,6 of "Introduction to multi-armed bandits", Aleksandrs Slivkins, 2019)
-- (online) learning with partial orders (Gärtner and Garriga.
-"The cost of learning directed cuts."
-ECML 2007 **and** Missura and Gärtner.
-"Predicting dynamic difficulty."
-NIPS 2011)